-8 The information was from a confidential official report of a Japanese government agency of which the author was not allowed to reveal the name of the agency.
+7 The information was from a confidential official report of a Japanese government agency of which the author was not allowed to reveal the name of the agency.

-9 The information derived from statement given to an investigator by a victim in a trafficking case.
+8 The information was derived from a statement given to an investigator by a victim in a trafficking case.

-10 The information derived from live interview of a Thai girl and two other Thai victims by the author in Pretoria, South Africa in August 2011.
+9 The information was derived from a live interview of a Thai girl and two other Thai victims by the author in Pretoria, South Africa in August 2011.

-case in which traffickers brought several Thai women to sell to brothels in Japan on several occasions provide good examples to help us understand the strategies used by traffickers.
+The modus operandi of traffickers of Thai women has grown more and more complicated because traffickers have to counter more stringent-prevention measures of the destination countries, particularly stricter immigration control.
+The facts of one particular case in which traffickers brought several Thai women to sell to brothels in Japan on several occasions provide good examples to help us understand the strategies used by traffickers.

-In this case the main trafficker opened a travel company with 4-5 staff.
+In this case, the main trafficker opened a travel company with four to five staff.
 He and another female trafficker advertised that they could arrange for women to work in karaoke bars or restaurants in Japan and that the victims would receive high income.
 Many victims believed their advertisement and fell prey to their lies.
 His staff arranged shelter, passports and air tickets for the travelling of the victims.
-The main trafficker and another female trafficker took turn trafficking victims to Japan several times.
-The traffickers knew that if they took the victims directly to Japan, there was a high tendency that the Japanese immigration would not allow them to enter Japan and would deport them.
+The main trafficker and another female trafficker took turns trafficking victims to Japan several times.
+The traffickers knew that if they took the victims directly to Japan, there was a high probability that the Japanese immigration would not allow them to enter Japan and would deport them.
 The possibility of entry came as a result of making all the victims look like genuine tourists by taking them round-trip from Malaysia to Singapore and then booking a flight from Malaysia to Europe via Japan.
 They toured several countries in Europe (France, Germany, Switzerland etc.) and then boarded the plane back to Malaysia via Japan.
 While they were waiting for transit in Japan, the traffickers told the victims not to board the connecting plane.
 The plane took off without them.
 Then they notified Japanese immigration officers that they had missed their connecting flight and applied for a temporary permit to leave the airport to stay in a hotel while awaiting the arrangement for the next flight.
 Once they received temporary visas, the trafficker sold the victims to several brothels in Japan for a considerable amount of money and only the trafficker returned to Thailand.
-The victims were detained in the brothels and told that they had to work as prostitutes to pay back a debt of 5,000,000 Yens before they could be freed, receive some share of the income, and return home.
-These two traffickers and their staff were prosecuted in Bangkok Criminal Court.
-The main trafficker was convicted with 39 years imprisonment while the female trafficker was convicted with 28 years imprisonment.

-Their two staff were convicted with 6 years and 14 years imprisonment respectively.11 The Office of the Attorney General of Thailand sent a request to the Japanese authorities for the extradition of one brothel owner in Japan of Taiwanese nationality for prosecution in Thailand.
+The victims were detained in the brothels and told that they had to work as prostitutes to pay back a debt of 5,000,000 Yen before they could be freed, receive some share of the income, and return home.
+These two traffickers and their staff were prosecuted in the Bangkok Criminal Court.
+The main trafficker was convicted and sentenced to 39 years' imprisonment while the female trafficker was convicted and sentenced to 28 years' imprisonment.
+Their two staff were convicted and sentenced to six years' and 14 years' imprisonment, respectively.10 The Office of the Attorney General of Thailand sent a request to the Japanese authorities for the extradition of one brothel owner in Japan of Taiwanese nationality for prosecution in Thailand.